lim-james/experiments/cpp/unique_ptr/README.md

 Felt that unique pointers was probably the simplest to attempt...
 I will also be taking this time to plan before implementing.

+Taking this opportunity to learn about RAII, move sementics and ownership

 ## Prereq learning

 So I know there's going to be a need for me to be familiar with destructors,